fhyxzmkh/mtb-example-psoc6-course/Wi-Fi_UDP_Audio/README.md

 Infineon provides a wealth of data at www.infineon.com to help you select the right device, and quickly and effectively integrate it into your design.

-For PSoC&trade; 6 MCU devices, see [How to design with PSoC&trade; 6 MCU - KBA223067](https://community.infineon.com/docs/DOC-14644) in the Infineon Developer community.
+For PSoC&trade; 6 MCU devices, see [How to design with PSoC&trade; 6 MCU - KBA223067](https://community.infineon.com/docs/DOC-14644) in the Infineon community.

 ## Document history

-Document title: *CE229112* - *TCP client*
+Document title: *CE230437* - *UDP client*

  Version | Description of change
  ------- | ---------------------
  1.0.0   | New code example
- 1.1.0   | Updated for ModusToolbox&trade; 2.1 <br />Code updated to use Secure Sockets and Wi-Fi connection manager libraries
+ 1.1.0   | Updated *udp_server.py* to use localhost by default
- 1.2.0   | Makefile updated to sync with BSP changes <br />Code updated to use binary semaphore 2.0.0   | Major update to support ModusToolbox&trade; software v2.2, added support for new kits.<br />Added soft AP Wi-Fi interface mode.<br /> This version is not backward compatible with ModusToolbox&trade; software v2.1.
+ 2.0.0   | Major update to support ModusToolbox&trade; software v2.2, added support for new kits.<br /> This version is not backward compatible with ModusToolbox&trade; software v2.1.
- 2.1.0   | Added support for new kits
+ 2.1.0   | Added support for CYSBSYSKIT-01 and CYSBSYSKIT-DEV-01
- 2.2.0   | Updated to support FreeRTOS v10.3.1
+ 2.2.0   | Updated to FreeRTOS v10.3.1
+ 2.3.0   | Updated to FreeRTOS v10.4.3 <br /> Added support for new kits
+ 3.0.0   | Updated to support ModusToolbox&trade; software v2.4 <br /> Added support for new kits <br /> Updated the BSPs to v3.X
- 3.0.0   | Major update to support ModusToolbox&trade; v3.0 and BSPs v4.X.
-This version is not backward compatible with previous versions of ModusToolbox&trade; software
+ 3.1.0   | Removed target specific macros from the source code 4.0.0   | Major update to support ModusToolbox&trade; v3.0 and BSPs   v4.X.
+This version is not backward compatible with previous versions of ModusToolbox&trade;
- 3.1.0   | Added support for CY8CKIT-064B0S2-4343W
+ 4.1.0   | Added support for CY8CEVAL-062S2-CYW43022CUB
- 4.0.0   | Updated to use abstraction-rtos to support various RTOS environments 4.1.0   | Added support for CY8CEVAL-062S2-CYW43022CUB 4.2.0   | Added support for CY8CEVAL-062S2-CYW955513SDM2WLIPA
+ 4.2.0   |  Added support for CY8CEVAL-062S2-CYW955513SDM2WLIPA
 <br />